BuddyForms/BuddyForms-Members/readme.txt

 == Description ==

+This is the BuddyForms Members Extension.
+Integrate your BuddyForms Forms into your BuddyPress Members Profile.
+You need the BuddyForms plugin installed for the plugin to work. <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

 Do you really have the time to be posting and updating your blog everyday?
 Didn’t think so… <b>BuddyForms Members is a premium plugin for BuddyPress</b> that allows your users to write, edit and upload posts, images, video, & just about any other content to your site, right from their BuddyPress Member Profile!

 Once you download the plugin, it’s super simple to setup: